CalyxOS/calyxos.org/pages/faq/device-support/index.md

 ### Update timeframe
 * We generally intend to get monthly security updates out as soon as possible after their release.
 The process takes some time since we don't get early access but generally the
-* Major version updates (such as the upcoming Android 12 release) take longer because we have to port all of our changes to the new
+* Major version updates (such as the upcoming Android 12 "R" release) take longer because we have to port all of our changes to the new version, which can be a lot of work.

 ### Requirements for supporting a new device
 1. Android 11.0: